jumpstarter-dev/jumpstarter/python/docs/glossary.md

 ## Concepts

-* `Resource`: a device that is exposed on a exporter, the exporter enumerates those devices and makes them available for use in tests.
+* `Device`: a device that is exposed on a exporter, the exporter enumerates those devices and makes them available for use in tests.
 Examples of resources can be:
   * network interface
   * serial port